AdaCore/spark2014/lrm/source/subprograms.rst

 function is introduced by declaring a ghost function with an Import ``aspect_mark`` in its declaration.

-If call is made, directly or indirectly, to this function other than in a assertion expression which is not a subtype predicate, or if the assertion policy Ignore is not selected, an error will be reported when an attempt is made to build and execute the program.
+If a call is made, directly or indirectly, to this function other than in an assertion expression which is not a subtype predicate, or if the assertion policy Ignore is not selected, an error will be reported when an attempt is made to build and execute the program.